PrivoxAnon1/privox/docs/contribute.rst

    cd Privox
    ./producer/install.sh

-This will install the TTS and STT packages and create the necessary directory structure.
+This will install the TTS and STT packages and create the necessary directory structure which is basically a subdirectory named 'logs' to stick the log file output in.

 .. _my-section: